 Also as mothers, when we think too much in terms of sacrifice, we tend to live with a feeling of regret and resentment.
 Instead of looking forward to follow those unrequited dreams we keep counting what we have missed.
 The constant feeling of not being able to achieve one goal just to fulfill another is deterring and frustrating.
 And this frustration not just impacts our mind and health but also our relationships, at times taking shape of ugly spats and arguments with our loved ones.
 Instead of pondering over our past decisions, shouldn’t we look forward to solutions that can help us to live our life fully?
 After all, only happy mothers can raise happy kids.

 So dear mothers, do not sacrifice for your kids.
 Simply Live and Let Live.
 Value yourself, live your dreams, take a plunge, choose confidently.
 And in doing all this, simply respect your decisions and never put the burden of your choices on your children.

 As mothers what is your take on this?
 Do you really sacrifice for your kids?
 Share your views in the comments below.

 Also Read : How Motherhood Changed Me, Only For Better

-Disclaimer: I first wrote this post for a site called Mrigaa.com.
-The site isn’t functional anymore, so posting here for you all to read.
+Disclaimer: I wrote this post for a site called Mrigaa.com.
+The site isn’t functional anymore, so posting it here for you all to read.

 This post ‘ Do Not Sacrifice For Your Kids’ is a part of My Friend Alexa campaign with Blogchatter.
 I have also written a poetic piece under this campaign.
 Read it here- Magnum Opus